 Outside of open enrollment for Obamacare, your ability to purchase health insurance may vary from state to state.
 It may be limited to the occurrence of a qualifying event, such as the loss of a job, a marriage or divorce, a move, or the birth of a child.

-You may be able to purchase a non-compliant plan or a short-term health insurance plan, but these won’t meet the standards of the Affordable Care Act and their benefits will likely not be as comprehensive.
+Without a qualifying life event, you may be able to purchase a non-compliant plan or a short-term health insurance plan, but you should know that these won’t meet the standards of the Affordable Care Act and their benefits will likely not be as comprehensive.
 You will also have to pay the tax penalty if you’re not enrolled in health reform-compliant health insurance.

 Short-term health insurance